David Frum: Political views

 Frum supported the 2003 invasion of Iraq.
-He helped write George W. Bush's famous "Axis of Evil" speech to describe the governments of Iraq, Iran, and North Korea.
+He helped write George W. Bush's famous "Axis of Evil" speech to describe the governments of Iraq, Iran and North Korea.
 Frum is a supporter of Israel.
 He opposed President Barack Obama's Iran nuclear deal.
 In 2009, Frum described his political beliefs as follows:

-I'm a conservative Republican, have been all my adult life.
+"I'm a conservative Republican, have been all my adult life.
 I volunteered for the Reagan campaign in 1980.
 I've attended every Republican convention since 1988.
 I was president of the Federalist Society chapter at my law school, worked on the editorial page of The Wall Street Journal and wrote speeches for President Bush—not the 'Read My Lips' Bush, the 'Axis of Evil' Bush.
 I served on the Giuliani campaign in 2008 and voted for John McCain in November.
 I supported the Iraq War and (although I feel kind of silly about it in retrospect) the impeachment of Bill Clinton.
-I could go on, but you get the idea.
+I could go on, but you get the idea."

-In 2010, Frum was involved in the formation of the centrist group No Labels as a "founding leader".
+In 2010, Frum was involved in the formation of the centrist group No Labels as a "founding leader."

-In June 2011, following the legalization of same-sex marriage in New York state, Frum's weekly column for CNN was entitled "I was wrong about same-sex marriage".
-In it he described the evolution of his opinion from a "strong opponent" 14 years prior; while he had feared that its introduction would cause "the American family [to] become radically more unstable", he now feels that "the case against same-sex marriage has been tested against reality.
+In June 2011, following the legalization of same-sex marriage in New York state, Frum's weekly column for CNN was entitled "I was wrong about same-sex marriage."
+In it he described the evolution of his opinion from being a "strong opponent" 14 years prior; while he had feared that its introduction would cause "the American family [to] become radically more unstable", he now felt that "the case against same-sex marriage has been tested against reality.
 The case has not passed its test."
 In 2013, Frum was a signatory to an amicus curiae brief submitted to the Supreme Court in support of same-sex marriage during the Hollingsworth v.
 Perry case.